RegainFlow/Multi-Format-Engineering-ETL-Pipeline/CONTRIBUTING.md

-# Contributing to RegainFlow Pipeline Visualizer
+# Contributing to Multi-Format Engineering ETL Pipeline

-Welcome to the RegainFlow Pipeline Visualizer project!
+Welcome to the Multi-Format Engineering ETL Pipeline project!
 We're excited to have you contribute.
 This document provides a comprehensive guide to understanding the project structure, our design system, and the workflow for contributing code.

 ## 1. Project Overview

-RegainFlow Pipeline Visualizer is a modern, high-performance web application designed to visualize complex engineering ETL pipelines.
+Multi-Format Engineering ETL Pipeline is a modern, high-performance web application designed to visualize complex engineering ETL pipelines.
 It leverages a "Glass Morphism + Neon Aesthetic" to provide a premium, futuristic user experience.

 ### Tech Stack
 - **Framework**: React 19 + Vite